darklynx/request-baskets/README.md

 ## Docker

-### Build docker container
+### Build image with service

 ```bash
 $ docker build -t request-baskets .
 ```

-This will create a docker container based on `golang:onbuild` container that will include compiled version of request baskets service ready to test.
-Size of built container is ~750 Mb.
+This will create a docker image based on `golang:onbuild` image with compiled version of request baskets service ready to test.
+Size of built image is ~750 Mb.

-To build minimalistic container based on `alpine` image (final container size is ~15 Mb) simply run:
+To build minimalistic image based on `alpine` image (final size is ~15 Mb) simply run:

 ```bash
 $ ./docker/minimal/build.sh
 ```

 See `docker/` folder for alternative docker builds.

 ### Run container as a service